cisco/mercury/README.md

    [-h or --help]                        # extended help, with examples

 DETAILS
-   "[-c or --capture] c" captures packets from interface c with Linux AF_PACKET using a separate ring buffer for each worker thread.  "[-t or --thread] t" sets the number of worker threads to t, if t is a positive integer; if t is "cpu", then the number of threads will be set to the number of available processors.  "[-b or --buffer] b" sets the total size of all ring buffers to
+   "[-c or --capture] c" captures packets from interface c using the platform live-capture backend.
+On Linux, mercury uses AF_PACKET with a separate ring buffer for each worker thread.
+On macOS, mercury uses libpcap for interface capture and currently supports a single capture thread.  "[-t or --thread] t" sets the number of worker threads to t, if t is a positive integer; if t is "cpu", then the number of threads will be set to the number of available processors.  "[-b or --buffer] b" sets the total size of all ring buffers to